stephenslab/dscr-smash/README.md

-# dscr-enet
+# dscr-smash
-A simulation study of large-scale regression methods as described in Zou & Hastie (2005)
+A simulation study comparing the wavelet shrinkage procedure SMASH (Xing and Stephens) and other popular wavelet denoising procedures

 # Background

 For a general introduction to DSCs, see [here](https://github.com/stephens999/dscr/blob/master/intro.md).

-In this simulation study, we aim to compare several methods for fitting a linear model of the form Y=XB+e, where y is a n by 1 vector of responses, X is a n by p matrix of predictors, B is a p by 1 vector of unknown coefficients and e is a n by 1 vector of iid Gaussian noise.
-Although the problem as described is a generic one, the methods in this study aim to provide some level of variable selection, and the vector B typically contains a substantial number of zeroes.
+In this simulation study, we aim to compare several methods for performing nonparametric regression in the Gaussian case.
+The problem is of the form Y_i=\mu_i+\epsilon_i, i=1,...,n, where \mu is the underlying mean function and assumed to be "smooth", and \epsilon_i's are independent Gaussian noise with mean 0 and variance \sigma_i^2.
+The goal is to recover \mu as accurately as possible given Y.

-The simulation schemes all contain a training set and a test set.
-The models are trained on the training set and an estimated vector of coefficients Bhat is returned.
-The performance of a method is then determined by the quantity E((X* Bhat-X* B)^2), where X* are the predictors in the test set.
+The simulation schemes cover a wide range of different mean and variance functions (\mu and \sigma), as well as different signal to noise ratios (SNRs).
+The various methods are run and the resulting estimate of \mu is scored using the mean integrated squared error (MISE), which is simply the standard mean squared error rescaled appropriately.

 # Input, meta and output formats

 This DSC uses the following formats:

-`input: an ntrain by p+1 matrix of training data [matrix]` #ntrain is the number of observations in the training set, and p is the number of predictors.
-The first column of the matrix contains the Y values in the training set, and the rest of the matrix contains the X values.
+`input: list(x [vector], sig.true [vector], sig.est [vector])` #x is the vector of observations. sig.true contains the true values of \sigma_i, and sig.est is an estimate of \sigma under the assumption that all \sigma_i's are equal.

-`meta: list(testset [matrix], betatrue [vector])` #testset is an ntest by p+1 matrix of test data, where ntest is the number of observations in the test set, and p is the number of predictors.
-The first column of the matrix contains the Y values in the test set, and the rest of the matrix contains the X values. betatrue is a p by 1 vector, which is simply the true B from whence the observations are generated from.
+`meta: list(mu [vector])` #mu contains the true values of \mu_i as defined above

-`output: an estimated vector of coefficients for B [vector]`
+`output: an estimated \mu [vector]`

 # Scores

-The performance of a method is scored by the quantity median(Ehat((X* Bhat-X* B)^2)).
-Here X* are the predictors in the test set, Ehat denotes the sample average, and the median is computed over all runs of a given simulation scheme (ie different seeds).
+The performance of a method is scored by the 10000*\sum((\mu_i-\mu-hat_i)^2)/\sum(\mu_i^2), where \mu is the true mean function and \mu-hat is the estimated mean function

 See [score.R](score.R).